Voobane/Module-01-Mini-Project-Landing-Page/README.md

 ## Acceptance Criteria

-* It's done when the page uses semantic HTML elements. ---- done
+* It's done when the page uses semantic HTML elements. ---- 1/2???

-* It's done when the page uses universal, element, and class selectors in CSS. ----done
+* It's done when the page uses universal, element, and class selectors in CSS. ---- 1/2???

-* It's done when the page features at least three colors in the design.---------- done
+* It's done when the page features at least three colors in the design.----------

 * It's done when the page uses a single font and font family for all text.------------ done